What is Bidding in Google Ads?

 A view is counted when someone watches 30 seconds of your video ad.
 While setting up a video campaign you need to set a Maximum CPV (cost per view) amount, which is the highest amount you want to pay per view for your video ad.

-Maximum CPV is only applicable to video ads.
+Maximum CPV is only applicable for video ads.
 While creating a campaign, in the ‘Bidding Strategy’ tab select ‘Maximum CPV’.

 Maximum CPM (cost-per-thousand impressions) is a bidding strategy in which your bid amount is the most you want to pay each time your ad is shown 1,000 times.

 For campaign goals like Brand awareness and reach, in the ‘Bidding strategy’ section; you can select ‘Maximum CPM’.

 Viewable CPM (cost-per-thousand impressions) is a bidding strategy in which your bid amount is the most you want to pay for 1,000 viewable impressions of your ad.